 Neural networks have demonstrated a great deal of success in the study of various kinds of data, including images, text, time series, and many others.
-One issue that restricts their applicability, however, is the fact that it is not understood in any kind of detail how they work.
-A related problem is that there is often a certain kind of overfitting to particular data sets, which results in the possibility of adversarial behavior.
-For these reasons, it is very desirable to develop methods for developing some understanding of the internal states of the neural networks.
-Because of the very large number of nodes (or neurons) in the networks, this becomes a problem in data analysis, specifically for unsupervised data analysis.
+One issue that restricts their applicability, however, is the fact that we don’t understand in any kind of detail how they work.
+A related problem is that there’s often a certain kind of overfitting to particular datasets, which results in the possibility of adversarial behavior.
+For these reasons, methods for developing some understanding of the internal states of the neural networks are desirable.

-The talk will conclude with a discussion of how TDA can be used to persist derived or learned features.
-Where applied, this approach delivers a speedup on the MNIST dataset of a little under 2X.
-For the more complicated SVHN dataset, the performance is even more substantial, roughly 3.5X until hitting the .8 threshold, and lowering to 2.5-3X thereafter.
-An examination of the graphs of validation accuracy vs. number of batch iterations suggests, plotted to 30,000 iterations, that at the higher accuracy ranges, the standard method may never attain the results of the TDA boosted method.
+Gunnar concludes with a discussion of how TDA can be used to persist derived or learned features.
+Where applied, this approach delivers a ~2x speedup on the MNIST dataset.
+For the more complicated SVHN dataset, the performance is even more substantial, roughly 3.5x until hitting the .8 threshold, and lowering to 2.5–3x thereafter.
+An examination of the graphs of validation accuracy versus the number of batch iterations, plotted to 30,000 iterations, suggests that at the higher accuracy ranges, the standard method may never attain the results of the TDA-boosted method.

 The implications of this work are broad and considerable as it illuminates the black box of neural nets while simultaneously improving the performance and, finally, creating a roadmap for even more performance enhancements.
 Just the first finding (how and what NNs learn) will have broad operational implications for data.